 There has been a lot of community discussion about the ongoing rewrite of the DC Zoning Code and how it might impact our single family neighborhoods.
 Zoning is an arcane science filled with strange jargon including odd definitions of common sounding terms, so it is no surprise that, even after a couple years of public meetings, there is still a lot of confusion about the rewrite.
+Below you can find information on our involvement with the update as well as our stances on the key issues involved with the rewrite that will help demystify the process.

 - Steering Committee member Ellen McCarthy testified on the zoning rewrite before the DC Council on March 7, 2013.
 Read her testimony here.